 Level stone-surfaced pedestrian path around perimeter of reserve.
 Dry year round.
 No gates or stiles to negotiate.

 About the reserve

 Nestled in the ship-like shadow of the famous Maltings on the north bank of the River Alde, Snape Marshes is a place of wildlife wonder and true diversity.
-Parking at Priory Road, just past the Cross Keys pub, the reserve can be reached by turning right past allotments and following a public footpath that snakes into the reserve.
+Parking at Priory Road, just past the Golden Key pub, the reserve can be reached by turning right past allotments and following a public footpath that snakes into the reserve.